 99designs is one of the most popular online design contest marketplaces.
-It relies on the concept of crowd sourcing in bringing together a pool of designers from all over the world and small to medium-sized businesses, which needs design solutions.
+It relies on the concept of crowd sourcing to bring together a pool of designers from all over the world with small businesses in need of graphic design work.

 99designs – How It Works